Polyendocrine Metabolic Ovarian Syndrome (PMOS) Diet: Friendly Foods & FAQs

 Dairy provides protein, calcium, vitamin D, vitamin B12 and phosphorous.
 If avoiding dairy, it’s important to find alternative sources of these nutrients.
 For example, including calcium-fortified milks or tofu made with calcium carbonate.

-Does cutting out gluten help PCOS?
+Does cutting out gluten help PMOS?

 If energy-dense gluten-containing foods are eliminated, it can reduce overall carbohydrate intake and sugar intake and aid weight loss.
 However, simply replacing energy dense, nutrient-poor foods (e.g. cookies) with gluten-free versions often result in weight gain.
 Gluten-free foods often add in fat and sugars in order to make up for the gluten (protein).
 This results in a product that is higher in calories, fat, sugar and lower in protein.

 In addition, wholegrains provide many benefits and nutrients including a rich source of B-vitamins, iron, thiamine, magnesium and zinc.
-They also help keep blood sugar levels stable which is important for individual with PCOS and insulin resistance.
+They also help keep blood sugar levels stable which is important for individual with PMOS and insulin resistance.

 Instead of removing gluten completely, focus on replacing foods high in added sugar, with whole foods that are naturally low in sugar.

-What are PCOS friendly foods?
+What are PMOS friendly foods?

-PCOS- friendly foods are ones that are nutrient rich, high in protein and have a low glyacemic index (GI).
+PMOS- friendly foods are ones that are nutrient rich, high in protein and have a low glyacemic index (GI).
 You might be surprised to find out that this is a very long list of foods andthere is no need to restrict.

 - Fish Tacos (or vegetarian)